hemerajs/hemera/docs/plugin.md

 ### Decorators

 Decorators are something special.
 Even if you create a plugin scope you can decorate the parent scope as well as child plugins.
-Decorators are primarly used to expose data to other plugins.
+Decorators are primarly used to expose data or functionality to other plugins.

 ```js
 const hp = require('hemera-plugin')